Aug 27, 2020

 ELLEN: No. I've emailed her, I got the venue to call her, but she hasn't gotten back to me.

 JAD: Huh.
 I'm suddenly feeling bad for this girl.
-I mean, feels somehow like she got a raw deal, you know?
+I mean, it feels somehow like she got a raw deal, you know?

-ROBERT: Would you, Jad -- if you had been her, if you'd been Kymme, would you have, do you think, just enjoyed yourself a little less?
-Been little else graphic and been a little less playing with the comedian?
+ROBERT: Would you, Jad—if you had been her, if you'd been Kymme, would you have, do you think, just enjoyed yourself a little less?
+Been little else graphic and been a little less—playing with the comedian?

 JAD: I think I would have dialed it down.
 Knowing me?